Across the Creek

 Take home ethnobotanical knowledge for further study by picking up the pamphlet A Guide to Sukinanik’oy Garden of Chumash Plants or the book Chumash Ethnobotany: Plant Knowledge Among the Chumash People of Southern California by Curator Emeritus of Anthropology Jan Timbrook, Ph.D.
 Both resources are available in the Museum Store on-site and online.

-Our naturalists and docents share specimens and stories at the Nature Nook on the Broder Building patio.
+Our docents share specimens and stories at the Nature Nook on the Broder Building patio.

 This riparian oak woodland habitat is home to insects, spiders, birds, fungi, small mammals, and more.
 It’s a beautiful part of our campus where many couples have chosen to tie the knot.
 It’s also an ideal place for people of all ages to simply enjoy nature.